“Here to their bosom mother earth, take back in peace what thou has given, and, all that is of heavenly birth, God in peace recall to heaven.”

 But all that stops with Hez’s actions.

 They swarm around him like moths to a flame, pushing and shoving and screaming to get as close as they can.
-They clamor about the Brujah like he is the messiah, weeping watery red fluid that seems neither blood nor tears.
+They clamor about the Brujah like he is the messiah, weeping watery red fluid that resembles neither blood nor tears, but some wretched thing in between.

 Support: He saves as many as he can.
 He knows it will not be enough.